 Treatment Of Epstein Pearls In Babies

-Epstein pearls may not require specific treatment and usually disappear within a few weeks (3).
-They may dissolve due to friction with the nipples while breastfeeding or drinking from a bottle.
+Epstein pearls may not require specific treatment and usually disappear within one or two weeks after birth; however, in rare cases, they may even take up to three months to resolve (4).
+They may dissolve due to friction with the nipples while breastfeeding or drinking from a bottle (2).

-The use of pacifiers and chewing toys may also break the Epstein pearls and gradually dissolve the bump.
-However, it is not recommended to squeeze or pop the Epstein pearls using fingers or any other instrument.
+If your baby has Epstein’s pearls, the use of pacifiers and chewing toys may help break the cysts and gradually dissolve the bump.
+However, it is not recommended to squeeze or pop the Epstein pearls using fingers or any other instrument (2).

 Frequently Asked Questions